EKbanaML/ekbanaml.github.io/applied-machine-learning/image-segmentation-using-gabor-filter.md

 {% include head.html %}
 ## Image Texture Segmentation Using Gabor Filter

 **Gabor Filters** are known best to depict the mammalian multi-channel approach of vision for interpreting and segmenting textures.
-This notebook shows an implementation of gabor filters in python using sklearn and other libraries to  segment textures within an image.
+This article shows an implementation of gabor filters in python using sklearn and other libraries to  segment textures within an image.
 We will take an example of a slab image and segment the textures within the image using gabor filter.
 Our implementation shows three steps: pre-processing, gabor filter and post-processing.
 <p>Now lets begin with the required imports.</p>

 ```